GrammaticalFramework/gf-eclipse-plugin/README.md

 Please try to use the plugin for developing your own GF projects and report any issues you come up against.

-For all bug reports and feature requests please use the GitHub Issue Tracker at <https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues>.
+For all bug reports and feature requests please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues).

 Do not hesitate to let us know how you think the plugin can be improved!